 A criminal conviction in the Australian Capital Territory may become spent after a period of good behaviour.
 A conviction may also become spent if the offender is pardoned or the conviction is quashed.
 Findings of guilt may also be spent after a period of time, as may certain non-conviction orders such as good behaviour orders.

 An offender has a right to not disclose spent convictions to any person.
 A person will commit an offence if they have access to a record of an offender’s convictions and disclose any convictions that are spent.
 The right of non-disclosure is subject to a number of exceptions; for example, if an offender applies to work with children or at a hospital.

 How convictions become spent

 Not all convictions can become spent under the scheme.
-For example, convictions where the penalty is a sentence of at least 6 months imprisonment and convictions for sexual offences cannot become spent.
+For example, convictions where the penalty is a sentence of at least six months imprisonment and convictions for sexual offences cannot become spent.
 A conviction will become spent at the end of a waiting period.
-The waiting period is 10 years if you commit a crime and receive a conviction an adult and 5 years if you are convicted as a child.
+The waiting period is 10 years if you commit a crime and receive a conviction an adult and five years if you are convicted as a child.
 If you were sentenced to spend a period of time in prison, this period starts following your release from prison.
 If you are convicted of another criminal offence for which a term of imprisonment may be imposed (whether or not a sentence of imprisonment was imposed) during that period, the period of crime-free behaviour may restart.
 Not all offences will cause the period to restart; for example, some traffic offences will only restart the waiting period for a conviction that was itself a traffic offence.

 Commonwealth spent convictions scheme